 Professional photographer and winner of our 2009 Travel Photography Scholarship to Antarctica, Anna Zhu shares advice from her career.

-Jody MacDonald from NatGeo Creative gives us her best tips on how to make your work stand out.
+Jody MacDonald from NatGeo Creative reveals her insider tips on how to make your photography stand out from the crowd.